drbobey/PythonPilot/Project #3/README.txt

 If a player has reached or exceeded 20, print a victory message.
 Example: 🎉 Sarah wins the race with 21 points!
 If a player wins, exit the game loop immediately.
-Ask if players want to restart the game (loop again) or exit:
-Prompt the user for a yes/no response.
-If they choose to restart, reset all scores and start over.
-Example: Game Over.
-Play again? (yes/no)

 🤝 Collaboration & Integration Guide
 ✔ Use separate variables for each player's score (no lists!).